murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 ![web view with receipt code error](/assets/img/posts/PSFreeBurritos/debug5.png)

 That looks like some error text to me.
-I'd bet that's probably in the same place as the other message, so let's go straight to our debugger and query that returnmessages variable.
+I'd bet that's probably in the same place as the other message, so let's go straight to our debugger and query that `$returnmessages` variable.

 ```PowerShell
 $ReturnMessages = $return.allelements.where{$_.tagName -eq "BODY"}.innerHTML